 I like my data very detailed.
 My husband, Jer, prefers to keep it simple.
 Think about what you will be able to maintain long-term.
 If you’re not into details, keep it simple, or you won’t do it.
 You can change your system at any time.
 Just do what works best for you.

-Here are some categories you might want to track
+Here are some categories you might consider tracking:

 - Health Care